Urinary Problems and Injuries, Age 12 and Older (cont.)

 Check Your Symptoms

 Starting home treatment at the first minor signs of a bladder infection may prevent the problem from getting worse, clear up your infection, and prevent complications.

 - Drink more fluids—enough to keep your urine light yellow or clear like water—as soon as you notice the symptoms and for the next 24 hours.
 This will help dilute the urine, flush bacteria out of the bladder, and decrease irritation.
 Note: If a medical condition such as a kidney or heart problem prevents you from drinking more fluids, make sure you are drinking your usual amount of fluids.
-Drinking cranberry or blueberry juice may reduce the chances of having urinary tract infections.
+Drinking cranberry juice may reduce the chances of having urinary tract infections.

 - Urinate when you feel the urge.
 Don't wait until a more convenient time.